-DA-08: The user-side EMS system is recommended to collect attribute data periodically.

 9.3 Requirements for policies management

-PM-01: The user-side EMS system is required to provide user with interfaces to specify energy consumption demands and optimization policies.
+PM-01: The user-side EMS system is recommended to fetch and store energy consumption demands and optimization policies of users.

-PM-02: The user-side EMS system is required to store the specified policies and strategies for energy consumption calculation and optimization.

-PM-03: The user-side EMS system is recommended to fetch the pricing policies of supply side.
+PM-02: The user-side EMS system is recommended to fetch and store the pricing policies of supply side.

 9.4 Requirements for energy consumption analysis

-EA-01: The user-side EMS system is required to store the collected energy consumption data.

-EA-02: The user-side EMS system is required to create a statistical energy consumption report for the user specified request.
+EA-01: The user-side EMS system is required to process the collected energy consumption data and provide the statistical energy consumption report to the user and the supplier if required.

-EA-03: The user-side EMS system is recommended to provide an energy efficiency evaluation.
-For domestic users and the public buildings, the evaluation is based on the amount of energy used, the number of people, and the environment.
+EA-02: The user-side EMS system is recommended to provide an energy efficiency evaluation.
+For domestic users and the public buildings, the evaluation is based on the amount of energy used, the number of people, and the environmental conditions.
 For factory, the evaluation takes the amount of production into consideration.

-EA-04: The user-side EMS system is recommended to provide data analysis such as predicting and evaluating energy consumption.
+EA-03: The user-side EMS system is recommended to provide data analysis such as statistical analysis, energy consumption prediction.

-EA-05: The user-side EMS system is recommended to generate an optimal energy saving solution based on the user energy polices, the provider supply rule, the provider pricing policies and the user energy consumption demand.
+EA-04: The user-side EMS system is recommended to generate an optimal energy saving solution based on all the data and information collected, the policies related, and the demands of user.

+-EA-05: The user-side EMS system is recommended to keep track of the change of the energy consumption for one device or device group after applying each control command.

 9.5 Requirement for energy-saving decisions implementation

-ED-01: The user-side EMS system is required to implement controlling adaptation layer which supports various control mechanisms, such as remote and manual control.

-ED-02: The user-side EMS system is required to have the capability for users to implement the energy saving decisions manually.
+ED-01: The user-side EMS system is required to have the capability for users to implement the energy saving decisions manually.